Sum of Measures 1—5 (Total Package)

 (i) Announced measures in 2020 include (a) deferral of tax (added value tax- VAT, corporate income tax-CIT, and personal income tax-PIT) and land rental payment (for 5 months) to support affected entities and individuals (estimated amount of VND 180 trillion or 3% GDP); (b) affected firms and workers are allowed to defer their contribution (up to 12 months) to the pension fund and death benefit fund without interest penalty (total delayed contribution is estimated to reach VND9.5 trillion or 0.2% of GDP); (c) streamline tax and custom audit and inspection at firms, continued exemption of agricultural land use tax for households and farmers; (ii) 5 June 2020, The National Assembly approved the increase in family allowances deduction of personal income tax from the current 9 million VND to 11 million VND / month for taxpayers, adjusted from 3.6 million VND to 4.4. million dong / month for dependents from 1 July 2020. (iii) 30 May 2020, Allowed contributions and support extended to COVID-19 efforts as reasonable expenses deductible from corporate income taxes.

-(i) Import duty exemption for medical supplies and equipment serving COVID-19 prevention; preferential import and export tariffs for businesses operating in the fields of footwear, textiles, agricultural, forestry and fishery product processing, aquatic products, mechanics, supporting industries, and automobile industry (estimated amount of VND6 trillion or 0.1% GDP); (ii) The government proposed to National Assembly for the reduction of corporate income tax from 20% to 15-17% for about 700,000 SMEs and MSMEs from 1 July 2020 (estimated support of VND 7.8 trillion or 0.13% GDP), and increase family circumstance-based reduction to personal income tax (PIT) for 6.8 million disadvantaged individuals (estimated support of VND 10.3 trillion or 0.2% GDP); (iii) 20 May 2020, The Government proposed a number of policy measures to the National Assembly including: (a) Exempt and reduce a number of tax obligations, pay the budgets of the fields and subjects that are severely damaged by the COVID-19 pandemic, including reducing corporate income tax for small and super small businesses; (iv) 30 May 2020, Allowed contributions and support extended to COVID-19 efforts as reasonable expenses deductible from corporate income taxes. (v) 5 June 2020, The National Assembly approved the increase in family allowances deduction of personal income tax from the current 9 million VND to 11 million VND / month for taxpayers, adjusted from 3.6 million VND to 4.4. million / month for dependents from 1 July 2020.
+(i) Import duty exemption for medical supplies and equipment serving COVID-19 prevention; preferential import and export tariffs for businesses operating in the fields of footwear, textiles, agricultural, forestry and fishery product processing, aquatic products, mechanics, supporting industries, and automobile industry (estimated amount of VND6 trillion or 0.1% GDP); (ii) Lowered business registration fees and other fees/charges (estimated support of VND 0.5 trillion); (iii) The government proposed to National Assembly for the reduction of corporate income tax from 20% to 15-17% for about 700,000 SMEs and MSMEs from 1 July 2020 (estimated support of VND 7.8 trillion or 0.13% GDP), and increase family circumstance-based reduction to personal income tax (PIT) for 6.8 million disadvantaged individuals (estimated support of VND 10.3 trillion or 0.2% GDP); (iv) 5 May 2020, Reduced regulations charge and fee rates for a number of fields such as Construction, Travel, and Water Resources; (v) 20 May 2020, The Government proposed a number of policy measures to the National Assembly including: (a) Exempt and reduce a number of tax obligations, pay the budgets of the fields and subjects that are severely damaged by the COVID-19 pandemic, including reducing corporate income tax for small and super small businesses; (vi) 30 May 2020, 50% discount on fees for take-off and landing and flight control services for domestic flights from March-September 2020; (vii) 30 May 2020, Allowed contributions and support extended to COVID-19 efforts as reasonable expenses deductible from corporate income taxes. (viii) 1 June 2020, Reduced fees from 20-30% for some services in the field of transaction registration to ensure labor safety and 20% discount on fees for registering secured transactions. (ix) 5 June 2020, The National Assembly approved the increase in family allowances deduction of personal income tax from the current 9 million VND to 11 million VND / month for taxpayers, adjusted from 3.6 million VND to 4.4. million dong / month for dependents from 1 July 2020.

 (i) Deferral of tax land rental payment (for 5 months) to support affected entities and individuals (part of the VND 180 trillion package in 5B1); (ii) cash transfer package worth of VND36 trillion (0.6% of GDP) from the state budget (both central and local government budget) to the following affected entities and individuals for 3 months from April to June 2020: (a) The poor and near poor households; (b) recipients of social protection programs; (c) workers whose employment contracts temporarily suspended or have been on unpaid leave; (d) workers who have employment contracts suspended but are not eligible for unemployment insurance, and laid off self-employed workers; (e) household busineses with annual taxable revenue below VND100 million that temporarily suspended business; (iii) cut electricity tariffs for 3 months to support firms and households affected by COVID-19 (The support is estimated at approximately VND11 trillion or nearly 0.1% of GDP); (iv) cut of telecommunication charges (estimated amount of VND 15 trillion or 0.25% GDP); (v) 30 May 2020, 15% reduction in payable land rent in 2020 for enterprises, organizations, households and individuals directly leased by the State under decisions and contracts of competent state agencies.